-The One Health European Joint Programme (EJP) was launched on 1 January 2018.
-This initiative aims to set up a sustainable European partnership by integrating and coordinating the research programmes of institutes working in the field of public health, animal health and food safety.
-A number of Dutch institutes also have a role to play in this programme.
-The Dutch National Institute for Public Health and the Environment (RIVM) is responsible for the programme's strategic research agenda.
+The One Health European Joint Programme (EJP) was launched in 2018.
+This initiative aims to set up a sustainable European partnership by integrating and coordinating the research programmes of public health, animal health and food safety institutes.
+A number of Dutch institutes also have a role to play among which Wageningen Bioveterinary Research (WBVR).
+The Dutch National Institute for Public Health and the Environment (RIVM) is responsible for the strategic research agenda.

 Joint Research Projects